 Does your iPhone or iPad battery not charging?
 Or does it take too long to charge fully?
-Here are the reasons and solutions.
+Here are the reasons or causes, and the corresponding solutions.

 Check the adapter for signs of damage.
 These include bent or loose AC prongs or blades or blades that do not lock in place or have black marks and other visible damage.
 Sparks issuing from somewhere other than the blades are also a sign of damage.